jftuga/universe/parse_centos7_server_install.md

 - systemctl start nginx
 - firewall-cmd --permanent --zone=public --add-service=http
 - firewall-cmd --permanent --zone=public --add-service=https
+- firewall-cmd --zone=public --add-port=4040/tcp **don't do this in production, this is only to directly access the dashboard; also append --allowInsecureHTTP to the 'parse-dashboard' command below**
 - firewall-cmd --reload
 - systemctl enable nginx  (start nginix when system boots) -